jbu/jbu/blog/expanding-reducers.md

 A few months ago Rich Hickey introduced reducers.
 By turning the concept of ‘reducing’ inside out the new framework allows a parallel reduce (fold) in some circumstances.
 Which doesn’t apply here.
 But let’s see if we can build a different form of sieve using the new framework.
 First a quick overview (cribbing from the original blog post):

-Collections are now ‘reducible’, in that they implement a reduce protocol.
-Filter, map, etc are implemented as functions that can be applied by a reducible to itself to return another reducible, but lazily, and possibly in parallel.
-So in the example below we have a reducible (a vector), that maps inc to itself to return a reducible that is then wrapped with a filter on even? which returns a further reducible, that reduce then collects with +.
+> Collections are now _reducible_, in that they implement a `reduce` protocol. `Filter`, `map`, etc are implemented as functions that can be applied by a reducible to itself to return another reducible, but lazily, and possibly in parallel.
+So in the example below we have a reducible (a vector), that maps inc to itself to return a reducible that is then wrapped with a filter on `even?` which returns a further reducible, that reduce then collects with `+`.

 ```clojure
 (require '[clojure.core.reducers :as r])